 Use Vitamin C Suspension 30% in Silicone 100% after water-based serums and oil-based serum.
 Because it’s Silicone base you can use it as a primer underneath your makeup.
 If it’s too strong for your skin, you can dilute it with any moisturizing cream.

 SKIN OVER 50: Vitamin C is suspended (encapsulated) in this formula and distributes unevenly on your skin, creating irritation in some areas.
 It brightened my skin; I am talking about one shade lighter in the foundation. 😉 But did nothing for my age spot.
 Personally, I prefer and use Resveratrol 3% + Ferulic Acid 3%.

 READ NEXT: Benefits of vitamin C in skincare

 It’s just a powder and you have to mix it before application in your hands.
 It comes with a little scoop.

-If you find that one scoop is to much, then use less amount.
+If you find that one scoop is too much, then use less amount.

 Marine Hyaluronic Acid is a great water-based serum to mix with 100% L-Ascorbic Acid Powder.
-It’s more gel type of formula and doesn’t run through your hands when you trying to mix it with the powder.
+It’s more gel-type of formula and doesn’t run through your hands when you try to mix it with the powder.

 1️⃣ Number ONE cause for age spots, melasma, or hyperpigmentation is SUN.
 If you know that you will not use sunscreen daily (even on cloudy days), then there is no point in using any of the products to lighten up your pigmentation.